jonathanglasmeyer/bachelor/thesis/src/Main.md

         <p class="p10">•  These “understandings” are in the form of
         structures he called <i>schemas</i> </p>

     Notice how a paragraph is captured in a `<p>`-tag.
-This allows extracting a sentence as one line in the corpus.
+This allows to extract a sentence as one line in the corpus.
 After applying the preprocessing described above the final corpus for the slide looks like this (where ".. " marks a line continuation):

         piagets theory of cognitive development
         piaget believed that children are active thinkers constantly